A01352283/Equipo5_ConstruccionSoftware/Videojuegos/GDD_Equipo5.md

 27. Player exits the house.
 28. Player moves upward and to the left.
 29. Player exits the island and comes back to the hub island.
-30. Player moves to the left and encounters the second obstacle.
+30. Player moves to the left and encounters the second obstacle (still in development).

 ## _Development_